RodrigoKugler/CloudWalk_OIA_Proj_2.0-main/EXECUTIVE_SUMMARY.md

 **What to do:** Bundle PIX into "CloudWalk Instant" suite leveraging Stratus blockchain.
 Target weekend PF merchant onboarding with special incentives.
 Transform PIX from commodity to differentiated offering.

 ---
+### 4. Installments Revenue Optimization (New)
+Installments drive higher average ticket and meaningful TPV in LINK/POS.
+Optimize pricing and offer AI recommendations; monitor adoption and success rate by product/entity.

+### 5. Price Tier Segmentation Opportunities (New)
+TPV concentrates in top tiers with distinct product mixes.
+Define tier-specific bundles and migration paths; track upgrade rates and LTV by tier.

+---

 ## Recommendations (Aligned with CloudWalk Strategy)